College of Science and Health > Academics > Occupational Therapy > Graduate Program > Occupational Therapy (MS)

 Graduates of DePaul’s Occupational Therapy program will be connected to the larger alumni network of more than 20,600 graduates of the College of Science and Health.

-The entry-level occupational therapy master’s degree program has applied for accreditation by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 6116 Executive Boulevard, Suite 200, North Bethesda, MD 20852-4929.
-ACOTE’s telephone number c/o AOTA is (301) 652-AOTA and its Web address is
+The entry-level occupational therapy master's degree program has applied for accreditation and has been granted Candidacy Status by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 6116 Executive Boulevard, Suite 200, North Bethesda, MD 20852-4929.
+ACOTE's telephone number c/o AOTA is (301) 652-AOTA and its web address is www.acoteonline.org.

 Graduate school is an investment in your future.
 Learn more about the financial aid and scholarship opportunities available to you.